 To open the capsule, hold upright to contain the granules at the bottom then gently squeeze the top and twist to remove, taking care not to spill the contents.
 Do not chew or crush the granules.
 This can be dangerous, causing serious problems such as an overdose, which may be fatal.

-Contact your doctor or nearest casualty immediately if you, or someone you know, have taken too many capsules.
-Remember to take any remaining medicine and this leaflet with you if possible.
+Call your doctor or nearest hospital immediately if you, or someone you know, have taken too many capsules, as you may need emergency treatment.

-People who have taken an overdose may get pneumonia from inhaling vomit or foreign matter, symptoms may include breathlessness, cough and fever.
+People who have taken an overdose may feel very sleepy, sick, dizzy or get pneumonia from inhaling vomit or foreign matter (symptoms may include breathlessness, cough and fever).

 People who have taken an overdose may also have breathing difficulties leading to unconsciousness or even death.